Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

 ## Single-class inheritance

-A class may refer to only one base class but multiple interfaces with default method implementations.
-This dismantles arguing for conceptual single-class inheritance (which must have been technically restrained).
+A class may refer to only one base class but have multiple interfaces with default method implementations.
+This dismantles the argument for conceptual single-class inheritance (which must have been technically restrained).

-However, arranging the code from some interfaces is rather cumbersome and restrictive, and shall be reserved for limited technical purposes (not multiinheritance design).
+However, arranging the code from some interfaces is rather cumbersome and restrictive &mdash; shall be reserved for limited technical purposes (not multiinheritance design).

 Other peculiar and arbitrary alternatives are [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)<sup>🪟</sup> and dynamic composition (notably facilitated with [Roslyn](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-CSharp-Code-Compilation-Revisited-for-Roslyn)<sup>🔗</sup>).